 Jim Dieter, ALN CEO, is featured in the ASTM Standardization News this week.
 He quickly described how ASTM helped the NPMA get involved in development of the ISO 55000 management system for asset management.
 And now ASTM has approved a new asset leadership committee.
 Jim keeps all of these organizations and the amazing people in them tied together in meaningful ways.
 The ALN 2020 Asset Leadership Forum that he is overseeing has a wealth necessary information, including Jim’s opening keynote, which defines Asset Leadership – which is different than asset management, as this Newsletter has reported in the past.
 Register here.

 Last week, we said Dr. Douglas Goetz is still teaching at the Defense Acquisition University in Dayton, Ohio.
 He is actually retired from there, but is in the DAU Hall of Fame and teaches through his company GP Consultants.
-Thank you to Steve Holland of LMI for the correction.
+Thank you to Steven Holland of LMI for the correction.

 ALN 2020 Forum